purcellconsult/Python-Core-Basics/README.md

     count+=1
  ```

-Here’s an alternative sequence for Fibonacci numbers:
+Here's an alternative sequence for Fibonacci numbers:

     0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, …